Quantum Distributed Complexity of Set Disjointness on a Line: Conclusion

 \section{Conclusion}

 In this work, we studied a fundamental problem, Set Disjointness, in two concrete computational models.
 Set Disjointness on the Line~$\linedisj_{n,d}$ reveals new subtleties in distributed computation with quantum resources.
 It again puts the spotlight on the ``double counting'' of information in conditional information loss (and leakage).
 One may think that the more sophisticated notion of \emph{quantum information cost\/} introduced by Touchette~\cite{Touchette15-QIC}, along with the results due to Braverman \etal~\cite{BGKMT18-bounded-round-disj}, might help us overcome this drawback.
 Indeed, quantum information cost helps us overcome the limitations of the former quantity in the case of Set Disjointness in the standard two-party communication model.
 Surprisingly, these techniques do not seem to help in obtaining a better lower bound for~$\linedisj_{n,d}$.
-We believe that new ideas may be needed to characterise the its asymptotic round complexity.
+(An analysis of the quantum information cost of the two-party protocol derived in Lemma~\ref{lem-simulation}, along with the lower bound on this quantity shown by Ref.~\cite{BGKMT18-bounded-round-disj}, gives us a bound that is a poly-logarithmic factor smaller than the one we derive in Theorem~\ref{thm-lb}.)
+We believe that new ideas may be needed to characterise its asymptotic round complexity.

 The two-oracle query model we introduce gives us a different perspective on Set Disjointness on a Line.
-It hints at the possibility of a better communication protocol for~$\linedisj_{n,d}$, although we may also interpret the optimal algorithm in this model as highlighting the limitation of the information leakage technique.
+It implies that any improvement to the round lower bound for~$\linedisj_{n,d}$ would necessarily go beyond the use of conditional information leakage for two-party protocols for Set Disjointness.
+The algorithm also suggests that more efficient protocols for~$\linedisj_{n,d}$ may exist.
 More generally, the new query model is tailored towards the study of distributed algorithms on the line and could shed light on protocols for other similar problems.
 Moreover, the model could also be of relevance in other distributed computation scenarios.